-The applicant must describe the ages and types of populations (to include demographic information and population subgroup characteristics, including the special populations described in 45 CFR § 1351.23(a)) that the SOP project is targeting for the program activities described under Section I. Program Description, Project Goal and Vision.
-Applicants will discuss the proposed number of youth to be served through the SOP project as described in Section I. Program Description, Project Requirements.
+The applicant must describe the ages and types of populations (to include demographic information and population subgroup characteristics), including the "special populations" described in 45 CFR § 1351.23(a)) which the TLP project is targeting for the program activities described under Section I. Program Description, Project Goal, and Vision.

+Applicants must discuss the proposed number of youth served through shelter and support services as described in Section I. Project Requirements.

-The applicant will detail the benefit of the SOP project, in terms of where youth would be served without the project's outreach and provision of shelter and services.
-The description must include a discussion of associated consequences if the project were not to be funded (e.g., human trafficking, sexual exploitation, long-term homelessness, involvement with the criminal/juvenile justice systems).
+The applicant will detail the benefit of the TLP project in terms of where youth would be served without the project's outreach and access to shelter and services.
+The description must include a discussion of the associated consequences if the project is not funded (e.g., human trafficking, sexual exploitation, long-term homelessness, involvement with the criminal/juvenile justice systems).